 • Annual fee applies to insured and self-funded medical plans from 2011 through 2029, with final payments due 2030

-• Fee is due each year on July 31 and is paid using IRS Form 720
+• Fee for any given plan year is due July 31 that follows the last day of the plan year and is paid using IRS Form 720

 Get additional CERF details